White Africans of European ancestry: Zimbabwe

 In contrast to the rest of Central Africa, Zimbabwe (formerly Rhodesia) was once intended to become a "white man's country" – to be settled and ruled by European colonists who would remain there permanently.
 Until Zimbabwean independence in 1980, White Rhodesians prevailed over the nation politically, socially, and economically.
 They numbered some 240,000 by late-1979.
 Most were fairly recent immigrants, particularly blue collar workers attracted by the promise Rhodesia's economic opportunities offered.
 Throughout the 1960s they were joined by White South Africans and white colonists fleeing independent colonies elsewhere.

 The white population in Zimbabwe dropped from a peak of around 300,000 in 1975 to 170,000 in 1982 and was estimated at no more than 50,000 in 2002, possibly much lower.

-Madagascar

-The British population in Madagascar has been reported at 300.